kenmcgarry/DrugSideEffects/R/README.md

 + **Infer** a given side-effect to the biochemical pathways involved.
 Requires analysis of the drugs on-targets and especially off-targets.

-+ **Comparison** with existing methods - might be problematic as not all the software is freely available.
-Maybe at least two will be necessary for an evaluation.
-So far I have evaluated the usefulness/accuracy of the system by checking if my top ten drugs have appeared in the literature as likely candidates for repurposing.
-The results so far support our method.

 ### completed
 working functions can now handle:
 + **Pathway analysis** with KEGG and Reactome for groups of gene/proteins